Emergency Preparation of Collections

 By April Hann Lanford

 When there is a threat of wildfires in the area, time is of the essence to safeguard collections.
-While evacuation of a collection is the ideal solution, limited timing, access to packing materials, or the sheer volume of items, may prove it to be prohibitive.
+While the evacuation of a collection is the ideal solution, limited timing, access to packing materials, or the sheer volume of items, may prove it to be prohibitive.

 If you need to evacuate and need to leave your collection behind, here are a few recommendations to help protect your pieces, and assist with potential recovery in the future

-- Maintain an updated collection inventory and have a digital copy available to share, If needed, a digital copy makes it easy to share pertinent information with your insurance broker, adjuster and specialists during the evacuation or recovery process.
+- Maintain an updated collection inventory and have a digital copy available to share, If needed, a digital copy makes it easy to share pertinent information with your insurance broker, adjuster, and specialists during the evacuation or recovery process.

 - Identify 3-5 priority items-for evacuation or immediate recovery.

-- Photograph or video the collection in for future reference.
+- Photograph or video the collection for future reference.
 If recording video, walk through the house, open drawers, cabinets, closets to document their contents.
-This is not only helpful for antiques and fine art, but also will aid with other items in the event you have to make a claim.
+This is not only helpful for antiques and fine art but also will aid with other items in the event you have to make a claim.

 - Designate a trusted local contact.
 This person can access and check on your home and collection in the event you are not able to.

-If you are in an area that is prone to wildfires, we recommend preparing for a longer term plan to further safeguard your collection.
+If you are in an area that is prone to wildfires, we recommend preparing for a longer-term plan to further safeguard your collection.